codersforcauses/workshops/docs/2021-2022-summer/introduction-to-web-development.md

 - Easier to deal/teach web technologies
 - Accessibility (mobile, sensors, tablets, laptops and PCs)
 - Bigger open-source community

+### If I already know a frontend framework, is it better to learn another frontend framework or to learn a backend framework?

+- It is better to learn a backend framework

+??? info "Reasoning"
+    You want to build skills that complement one another rather than be an alternative.

+    It is much more valuable for you to learn a backend framework because that helps you build a **functional** app.

 ## Basics of Web and Limitation